acdh-oeaw/oad-approaching-byzantium/content/pages/en/using-the-website.md

 ---
-title: Navigating the Project
+title: Navigating the Website
 navigation:
-  title: Navigating the Project
+  title: Navigating the Website
 ---
 ## Places in Ottoman Istanbul